QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

   Because of the two-site update, this can again become expensive, but the algorithm has the option of both expanding as well as truncating the bond dimension.

-  Here the trscheme kwarg truncates the full state s.t. for example trscheme=truncdim(d) will return a state with bonddimension smaller than d.
+  Here, `trscheme` controls the truncation of the state after the two-site update.

 ## leading boundary